Presented by Redmond Rotary

 Rotary Club of Redmond Logo

-Redmond Rotary meets on the first and third Thursdays of each month at noon at the Family Pancake House and the second and fourth Thursdays at 5:30 p.m. at Postdoc Brewing Company - Join us!
+Redmond Rotary meets on the first, third, and fifth (if there is one) Thursdays of each month at noon at the Family Pancake House and the second and fourth Thursdays at 5:30 p.m. at Postdoc Brewing Company - Join us!
+For more information go to: https://www.redmondrotary.org.